-All male teams will compete in the appropriate co-ed division, if registered.
+All male teams will compete under the "Co-Ed" division if reigstered.

-Varsity Show Cheer (Building & Tumbling) Division Splits
+Show Cheer Division Splits

-Varsity Show Cheer (Building & Tumbling) divisions will be split by size once there are 10 teams (Non-Nationals)/20 teams (Nationals) in the division.
-There must be at least 3 teams (Non-Nationals)/4 teams (Nationals) in each division once a split occurs to keep the division separated by size.
+Show Cheer divisions will be split by size once there are 10 teams (Non-Nationals and Nationals) in the division.
+There must be at least 3 teams in each division once a split occurs to keep the divisions separated by size.

-See grid below for Varsity Show Cheer (Building & Tumbling) division splits by team size:
+See grid below for show cheer division splits by team size:

-Small Varsity Show Cheer • 5 - 15 Members
+Small Show Cheer • 5 - 15 Members

-Medium Varsity Show Cheer • 16 - 19 Members
+Medium Show Cheer • 16 - 19 Members

-Large Varsity Show Cheer 20 - 23 Members
+Large Show Cheer 20 - 36 Members

-Super Varsity Show Cheer 24 - 36 Members